Research Using Primary Sources

 - Begin with East Asian History Sourcebook or Indian History Sourcebook

-A collection of full-text documents and e-books primarily in East Asian languages.
+A collection of full-text documents and e-books about East Asian topics.

 - ECCO: Eighteenth-Century Collections Online Claims to include every significant English-language and foreign-language title printed in Great Britain during the eighteenth century (1701-1800), along with thousands of important works from the Americas.
 Includes a variety of materials â" from books and directories, Bibles, sheet music and sermons to advertisements â" and works by many well-known and lesser-known authors.
 An excellent source for European history!